Dj hire prices guide

 • Celebrity DJs/Producers

-People often forget about agent fees when they hire a DJ and these fees can really increase the total price.
-If you pay £1000 for a DJ using an agent, expect at least £150 extra on top.
+Agent fees are something people often overlook when hiring a DJ and they can add up quickly.
+If you're paying £1000 for a DJ through an agent, expect at least £150 on top.

-We don't charge commission when hiring.
-You only pay the DJ's cost and nothing more.
+We don't charge commission or platform fees.
+You pay the DJ's rate and nothing more.
+If you're hiring a bigger name elsewhere, always ask for the all-in price upfront.

 7) Equipment and technical requirements

-Does the DJ provide their own sound system and equipment?
-Some DJs only bring their decks and mixer.
-You may need to hire speakers, microphones, and lighting separately.
-Basic sound hire costs £200-500.
-Professional lighting adds another £300-800.
-Always confirm what's included in the DJ's price.
+Not all DJs bring a full setup.
+Some only bring their decks and mixer, which means you may need to hire speakers, microphones and lighting separately.
+Basic sound hire typically costs £200-500, with professional lighting adding another £300-800 on top.
+Always confirm exactly what's included in the DJ's price before you book.

-Tech rider: Equipment the DJ wants you to have ready at the gig.
-DJs commonly ask for specific decks and mixers.
-Most request Pioneer Nexus CDJs and mixers.
-Techno DJs often want Allen & Heath Xone mixers.
-DJs also need at least two monitor speakers.
-Some insist on specific sound systems.
+Tech rider — the equipment the DJ wants ready at the venue.
+Most request Pioneer Nexus CDJs and mixers, while Techno DJs often specify Allen & Heath Xone mixers.
+DJs will also need at least two monitor speakers, and some insist on specific sound systems.

 • Hand sanitiser